xpring-eng/sidechain-launch-kit/CONTRIBUTING.md

 ## Unit tests

 The "tests" directory contains a simple unit test.
-It take several minutes to run, and will create the necessary configuration files, start a test main chain in standalone mode, and a test side chain with 5 federators, and do some simple cross chain transactions.
+It take several minutes to run, and will create the necessary configuration files, start a test main chain in standalone mode, and a test side chain with 5 federators, and do some simple cross-chain transactions.
 Side chains do not yet have extensive tests.
 Testing is being actively worked on.

 To run the tests, change directories to the `bin/sidechain/python/tests` directory and type:
 ```